erikvorhes/dotcom/src/was/writing/lazarus/index.md

 [^6]: 2023 --- let alone the accessibility implications!

 [^7]: I should note that Baker addresses the issues inherent table-based design, a problem different from my own.
-(2023: A while back I stopped believing Baker's approach to be correct, and I have finally updated the text accordingly.)
+(2023: A while back I stopped believing Baker's approach to be correct, and I have updated the presentational text accordingly.)

 [^8]: Updated in 2023 from the inaccurate (and possibly racist but definitely coopted-by-racists) term "Anglo--Saxon."